Youth Baseball Coach Certification - Coaching Reform for Child Safety

 Major Certification Programs and Requirements

-Three main certification programs currently exist for youth baseball coaches in Japan.
+Three main certification programs exist as of 2023 for youth baseball coaches in Japan.
 First, the Japan Sport Association (JSPO) Certified Coach qualification requires over 35 hours of coursework and a written exam.
 Second, the Japan Rubber Baseball Federation introduced its Youth Coach certification in 2022, obtainable through 8 hours of online coursework and practical training covering sports medicine, nutrition, and harassment prevention.
 Third, the Baseball Federation of Japan (BFJ) offers credentials targeting hardball coaches.
 As of 2023, approximately 8,500 people held JSPO coaching credentials in baseball, falling short of the roughly 12,000 youth baseball teams nationwide.
 Costs range from about 35,000 yen for JSPO to about 5,000 yen for the rubber baseball federation, and reducing financial barriers is key to wider adoption.

 Pitch-Count Limits and Concrete Coaching Reforms